bartificer/programming-by-stealth/docs/pbs97.md

 Instance attributes and functions are accessed using the dot notation on instances of a class, so it's `someInstance.someAttribute` or `someInstance.someFunction()`.

 Instance attributes are designed to hold information that is unique to each instance, and instance functions are designed to operate on a specific instance's data.
 What if you have some data that is relevant to all instances of a class, but does not vary from instance to instance?
 Or what if you have functions that are related to the abstract concept a class represents, but not applicable to a single instance of the class.
-Where where should such data and functions go?
+Where should such data and functions go?

 ## Class Data Attributes & Functions (in Any OO Language)